The situation is this …

-Have you ever had this sort of experienced before?
+Have you ever had this sort of experience before?

 “Cook’s mouth is when you’ve been cooking something all day and you just can’t taste it anymore.
 People will sit at your table and eat the food you have prepared and exclaim that the lamb korma, minestrone or chocolate-chip biscuits are the best they have ever had.
 And you’ll reply, ‘Seriously?
 I’ve been cooking them all day.
 I just can’t taste them anymore.
 I feel sick of the sight of them’”.

-I worked away on this 100,000-word thesis for close to 5 years before submitting it for examination in September last year.
-A few weeks ago I received the news by phone: my PhD thesis had passed.
+I worked away on this 100,000-word thesis for close to 5 years before submitting it for examination.
+A few months later I received the news by phone: my PhD thesis had passed.

-And for 2 days, I was on this massive high.
-But then it stopped and I came crashing down.
+And for two days, I was on this massive high.
+But then I came crashing down.
 Why?
 Because as I carefully read through the 30 pages of examiners’ feedback I realised that I still have a fair chunk of work to do.

 “Is this project ever going to end?”
 I spluttered out of my cook’s mouth.